ClickHouse/ClickHouse/docs/en/query_language/select.md

 The right table (the subquery result) resides in RAM.
 If there isn't enough memory, you can't run a `JOIN`.

 Only one `JOIN` can be specified in a query (on a single level).
-To run multiple `JOIN`, you can put them in subqueries.
+To run multiple `JOIN` queries, you can put them in subqueries.

-Each time a query is run with the same `JOIN`, the subquery is run again – the result is not cached.
+Each time a query is run with the same `JOIN`, the subquery is run again because the result is not cached.
 To avoid this, use the special 'Join' table engine, which is a prepared array for joining that is always in RAM.
 For more information, see the section "Table engines, Join".

 In some cases, it is more efficient to use `IN` instead of `JOIN`.
-Among the various types of `JOIN`, the most efficient is ANY `LEFT JOIN`, then `ANY INNER JOIN`.
+Among the various types of `JOIN`, the most efficient is `ANY LEFT JOIN`, followed by `ANY INNER JOIN`.
 The least efficient are `ALL LEFT JOIN` and `ALL INNER JOIN`.

 If you need a `JOIN` for joining with dimension tables (these are relatively small tables that contain dimension properties, such as names for advertising campaigns), a `JOIN` might not be very convenient due to the bulky syntax and the fact that the right table is re-accessed for every query.
 For such cases, there is an "external dictionaries" feature that you should use instead of `JOIN`.
 For more information, see the section [External dictionaries](dicts/external_dicts.md#dicts-external_dicts).